BILLPC2684/TGR-PRTO-C/README.md

 *undefined*

 # How to make ROMs
-the file `info.txt` has all the information you should need including the InstuctionSet, look at the wiki for more info...
+the file `TGR-info.txt` has all the information you should need including the InstuctionSet, look at the wiki for more info...

 # Want to join are discord server? it's free
 ##Invite link: https://discord.gg/PWAf8ek